sandstewel/bespoke-biltong/docs/about/about.md

 - dry; and
 - bone dry

-you can dry your biltong to perfection each time in our bespoke driers- thus our slogan
+you can dry your biltong to perfection each time in our bespoke driers - thus our slogan

-_Dried to your liking!_
+> _Dried to your liking!_